-What is ADA Compliance?
+What does ADA mean?

-ADA in this form is an acronym for the Americans with Disabilities Act Standards for Accessible Design.
+ADA in this form, is an acronym for the Americans with Disabilities Act Standards for Accessible Design.
 The ADA was enacted in 1990 to provide a “clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.”

 It is a civil law that mandates the inclusion of all people in all areas of public life – including websites.
 Simply stated, being ADA compliant broadly means that your business website must be accessible to those with disabilities.